nghttp2/nghttp2/doc/h2load.1.rst

     the first  URI appeared  in the  command line  or inside input files as usual.

-.. option:: --npn-list=<LIST>
+.. option:: --alpn-list=<LIST>

     Comma delimited list of  ALPN protocol identifier sorted in the  order of preference.
 That  means most desirable protocol comes  first.
-This  is used  in both  ALPN and NPN.
 The parameter must  be delimited by a single comma only  and any white spaces are treated as a part of protocol string.

     Default: ``h2,h2-16,h2-14,http/1.1``

 .. option:: --h1

-    Short        hand         for        :option:`--npn-list`\=http/1.1
+    Short        hand        for        :option:`--alpn-list`\=http/1.1
     :option:`--no-tls-proto`\=http/1.1,    which   effectively    force
     http/1.1 for both http and https URI.